Vietnam.vn - Nền tảng quảng bá Việt Nam

 Firstly, simplifying administrative procedures, granting circulation licenses, etc. makes it easier for businesses to register pharmaceutical products and bring products to market faster, which helps improve drug prices and people can access high-quality drugs.

-Secondly, the fact that foreign enterprises can produce and transfer products to Vietnamese enterprises means encouraging foreign investors to work more with domestic enterprises.
+Secondly, the fact that foreign enterprises can produce and transfer products to Vietnamese enterprises means that it encourages foreign investors to work more with domestic enterprises.
 This is an opportunity for domestic enterprises to learn and produce new products.

 “Foreign investors do not only focus on investment incentives.
-When deciding to invest, they are interested in coordination and resolving obstacles between units, between the central and local governments, because projects can take years to implement,” Mr. Ngoc emphasized.
+When deciding to invest, they are interested in coordination and resolving problems between units, between the central and local governments, because the project can take years to implement,” Mr. Ngoc emphasized.

 Attracting foreign investment in the pharmaceutical industry

-One of the focuses in amending the pharmaceutical industry's institutions is to promote foreign investment attraction.
-Mr. Darrell Oh, Chairman of Pharma group, Eurocham - a representative unit of 21 member companies from European countries in Vietnam, said that the important issue is the policy factor, not only the Ministry of Health but also other agencies related to foreign direct investment to promote investment activities.
+One of the focuses in amending the Pharmaceutical industry's institutions is to promote foreign investment attraction.
+Mr. Darrell Oh, Chairman of Pharma group, Eurocham - the representative unit of 21 member companies from European countries in Vietnam, said that the important issue is the policy factor, not only the Ministry of Health but also other agencies related to foreign direct investment to promote investment activities.

 International resources can help reduce the burden of drug access, enhance Vietnam's regional reputation in the health sector, and even help Vietnam become the choice of patients in Southeast Asia.

-For example, Japan has recently adopted a strategy to promote innovation, make drugs available faster to patients, and promote scientific research.
-Japan invests $7 billion each year in developing the pharmaceutical industry.
+For example, recently, Japan has a strategy to promote innovation, help make medicine available faster to serve patients, and promote scientific research.
+Japan invests 7 billion USD each year in developing the pharmaceutical industry.

 The Chairman of Pharma Group sees three key elements that Vietnam can learn from.
 The first is a clear strategy, with a specific focus on innovation and the development of high-value products and services.

 Second, simplify procedures through policies and attract investment.
-Third, there is a specific institution, with a national steering committee, in the face of a large workload, ministries and branches need to coordinate with each other.
+Third, there is a specific institution, with a national steering committee, facing a large workload, ministries and branches need to coordinate with each other.

 Regarding policies to attract foreign investment in the pharmaceutical industry, Mr. Vu Van Chung, Deputy Director of the Foreign Investment Department, Ministry of Planning and Investment, said that foreign investment in the healthcare sector in Vietnam currently has only about 160 projects, with a signed value of about 1.8 billion USD and is present in 13 provinces and cities.